jonnywinter/jonnywinter.github.io/_posts/2021-01-11-meraki-api-powershell-post.md

     }
 $jsonBody = ConvertTo-Json -InputObject $body
 ```
-For the request, it's as simple as the Invoke-RestMethod from the last post but with the -body switch followed by the variable with our JSON formatted body.
-Replace {organizationId} with your organisation ID from a few steps back and you're good to go.
+For the request, it's as simple as the Invoke-RestMethod from the last post but with the -body switch followed by the variable with our JSON formatted body, swapping Get for Post against the -method switch and replacing {organizationId} with your organisation ID from a few steps back and you're good to go.
 Like so -
 ```powershell
 Invoke-RestMethod -Method Post -Uri "https://api.meraki.com/api/v1/organizations/{organizationId}/networks" -Headers $Headers -Body $jsonBody
 ```